-If this seems complicated and you don’t know where to start or don’t believe you have enough, REITs as I mentioned above are a great way to get into the real estate investment market at an affordable “entry fee”.
+If this seems complicated and you don’t know where to start or don’t believe you have enough, REITs, as I mentioned above, are a great way to get into the real estate investment market at an affordable “entry fee”.

 You don’t have to worry about doing all of the hard work of analyzing, researching, and managing the properties.
 You eventually should work to get “hard real estate”.

 You can invest in REITs that are on exchanges.
 The issue with these is that they can be volatile since they trade like a stock.
-In the 2008 crisis many tradable REITs collapsed in value not because of the properties, but people in an emotional panic tried to liquidate.
+In the 2008 crisis, many tradable REITs collapsed in value, not because of the properties, but people in an emotional panic tried to liquidate.

 - Diversify your portfolio and historically reduced risk without sacrificing returns

-- Help reduce overall portfolio volatility since they aren’t traded on an open exchange and historically has low correlation to most major asset classes
+- Help reduce overall portfolio volatility since they aren’t traded on an open exchange and historically has a low correlation to most major asset classes

 - Give you a steady stream of income with the potential for capital appreciation and growth